While this is a beneficial blood clot, clots that form within the veins and arteries are potentially dangerous.

 Contact a Chicago Medical Malpractice Attorney

 The danger from blood clots is real, and a doctor has a duty to administer tests to detect and treat them.
-If a doctor fails to do this, they may be liable for the injuries such failure caused.
+If a doctor fails to do this, they may be liable for the injuries in a medical malpractice lawsuit.
 An experienced and knowledgeable attorney can investigate the record, establish the doctor’s fault, and pursue the compensation you need.
 If you have been injured by medical malpractice, contact Willens Law Offices at (312) 957-4166 for a free consultation.

 photo credit: Some rights reserved by Mr Thinktank